grinnell-cs/csc151-images/_eboards/eboard16.md

      '(#\0 #\1 #\2 #\3 #\4 #\5 #\6 #\7 #\8 #\9))
 ```

+> We have a procedure that converts a character to an integer and then
+  subtracts something from that number.

+> It subtracts the collating sequence number for 0.

+> Reminder: We want to skip over code (and equations).
+However, the most
+  important information is often there.

+> That holds for hard words, too.

 How does `reduce` differ from `apply`?

 > `reduce` takes a two-parameter procedure and repeatedly applies it to neighboring pairs.

 > `apply` applies an n-parameter procedure "all at once".

-> For operations that can take two paremeters or many, like `+`, they will behave the same.
+> For operations that can take two paremeters or many, like `+` and `string-append`, they will behave the same.

 For operations that require two parameters, and return a value of the same type, `reduce` is essentiial.